What is the best bed and mattress cooling system in 2024?

 What is a bed fan?

-A less hi-tech solution (and cheaper) alternative solution than the Bedjet or water-cooled systems is a bed fan, essentially .
+A less hi-tech solution (and cheaper) alternative solution than the Bedjet or a fancy mattress cooling system is a bed fan.
 There are a few different models available, but the basic functionality is the same.
 Bed fans sit at the foot or the side of the bed and circulate air under your sheets to reduce the build up of heat and moisture in your bed.
 Rather than supply cold air, they rely merely on air circulation to provide a cooling effect.

 Created by US inventor Kurt Tompkins. bFan® is manufactured in Texas and features a patented adjustable floorstanding design that provides a neat and simple solution for hot sleepers, and those who want to save money on their air conditioning bills.